Internet in our Airstream: How we stay connected as digital nomads

-One of the questions that we get asked a lot is how we maintain our access to the Internet.
+In fact, one of the questions that we get asked a lot is how we maintain our access to the Internet inside our trailer.

 In other words, the Internet is a part of our lives.